aturt14/DiscAI/README.md

 ```sh
 ollama serve
 ```
 Then create two models using ollama create (from a Modelfile) and pass them (their names) as 1st and 2nd arguments.
 Lastly, an initial prompt is needed, because someone has to start the conversation.
+The initial prompt appears to model1 as from model2.
 ```sh
 python3 main.py <model1> <model2> <initial_prompt>
 ```